Augmented reality when? We asked Magic Leap, Facebook, Google, and more

 “In app design, it is very flow driven.
 You can organize the app into stages.
 You show them stage one, then stage two, then stage three, and so on.
 In mixed reality we can’t control the user’s movements, so we have to design more probabilistically.
 That’s where this dovetails with artificial intelligence because we may have 18 different parameters, from the user’s inputs to the environment, and we have to figure out from that what the user wants to do.
 Designers have to look to the user’s intent, and the environment is always different.”

-Celia Hodent, Game UX consultant and researcher
+Celia Hodent, UX strategy consultant

-Hodent worked on the mega-hit Fortnite game while leading user experience and strategy at Epic Games.
+Hodent worked on the mega-hit Fortnite game while director of UX at Epic Games.
 She’s the author of the book The Gamer’s Brain: How Neuroscience and UX Can Impact Video Game Design.

 On VR becoming more social:

 “We are seeing more multiplayer games in VR, but there are some serious challenges with that.
 Humans are social creatures, we need the connectedness, and people want to share social spaces in VR.
-But we need to be able to detect intrinsic movements–things you do without thinking–in the virtual space, we need to better understand people’s motivations, we need to understand how people relate to each other.
-That’s another big problem in VR, and until it’s solved it won’t be as interesting to play games and connect with other people in a simulated space.
-It’ll be a barrier to making VR more exciting.
+But we need to take into account our other needs beyond relatedness; competence and autonomy.
+These three needs are core to our intrinsic motivation.
+So not only we need to share a common space in VR to make it more compelling, but how we interact with one another in this space has to be meaningful to express our autonomy (such as to create together) and competence (such as having complementary roles to complete a challenge together), while, of course, being a safe space for all (protected from harassment and other antisocial behaviors).

 “If you look at Fortnite it’s not just a game.
 It’s a social experience where people can meet in a Fortnite space and just hang out.
 VR is really powerful because you can be completely immersed in a virtual space.
 I think it’s going to be really explosive.
 One of the challenges when you’re in a virtual space is that you need to have eye contact with the other people there.
 And to do that well we need to have eye-tracking sensors inside the headset.
 You want to be able to see what other people are looking at within a virtual social space.
 You want to be able to tell when someone is looking us in the eye… We have to overcome these technical challenges to make it a believable experience–it has to not feel uncanny.”